Rachel Lindsay's Fiancé Bryan Abasolo Has Miami Bachelor Party

 From hitting the club to hanging out by the pool, the group of guys did it all.
 There were even a few other alums from Lindsay's season in attendance, including Kenny King and Josiah Graham.

-Of course, Lindsay was totally supportive of his guys' getaway.
+Of course, Lindsay was totally supportive of the guys' getaway.

 "I just want him to let loose and have fun," she told E!
 News at The Knot Registry House in Southampton, New York earlier this month.
-"You know, when you trust your other half, you're not going to do anything disrespectful I just want him to have a good time with his boys and just to be celebrating."
+"You know, when you trust your other half, you're not going to do anything disrespectful.
+I just want him to have a good time with his boys and just to be celebrating."

 Lindsay also enjoyed a bachelorette bash with her besties in Costa Rica earlier this summer.
 In fact, it looks like there was even a little friendly competition over whose party was better.